barelyhuman/blu-proto/README.md

 ## Motivation / Why ?
 A very niche use case where the bluetooth needs to be reset to reconnect the bluetooth devices, acts as a partial fix for the macOS bluetooth connectivity issues.

+## NOTE

+This was just a quick prototype, the real and efficient version is [here](https://github.com/barelyhuman/blu)